-To assess how robust an association is to potential unmeasured confounding E-value will be calculated (77).
-The E-value is defined as the minimum strength of association, on the risk ratio scale, that an unmeasured confounder would need to have with both the treatment and the primary outcome to fully explain away a specific treatment-outcome association, conditional on the measured covariates (77).
+To assess how robust an association is to potential unmeasured confounding E-value will be calculated (76).
+The E-value is defined as the minimum strength of association, on the risk ratio scale, that an unmeasured confounder would need to have with both the treatment and the primary outcome to fully explain away a specific treatment-outcome association, conditional on the measured covariates (76).
 A large E-value implies that considerable unmeasured confounding would be needed to explain away an effect estimate.
-A small E-value implies little unmeasured confounding would be needed to explain away an effect estimate (77).
+A small E-value implies little unmeasured confounding would be needed to explain away an effect estimate (76).

-5.2.6.2 Supplementary analyses: Handling intercurrent events
+5.2.6.2 Supplementary analyses: Inverse Probability of Censoring Weighting (IPCW) for the Primary Endpoint